Sjord/Sjord.github.io/_posts/2019-07-11-message-franking.md

 ## Message franking

 Message franking solves this by providing verifiable abuse reporting.
-When Bob sends a message to Alice, they first create a binding tag, which is a HMAC using a random key.
+When Bob sends a message to Alice, they first create a *binding tag*, which is a HMAC using a random key.
 The HMAC is readable by Facebook, but the HMAC key and the message are encrypted with Alice's key.
 Facebook stores this HMAC before sending it and the encrypted message along to Alice.

-When Alice reports the message, they provide the message and the key used for the HMAC to Facebook.
+When Alice reports the message, she provides the message and the key used for the HMAC to Facebook.
 Facebook can verify that it indeed seen this HMAC and that the message matches this HMAC.
-Bob can no longer deny that they are sending abusive messages.
+Bob can no longer deny that he is sending abusive messages.

 ## Franking on attachments

 For files, an optimization is done.
 Instead of calculating the HMAC over the whole file, which may be slow, the file is encrypted and the HMAC is only calculated over the file's encryption key.
-Since they is generally much shorter than the attachment, this speeds up calculating the HMAC.
+Since the key is generally much shorter than the attachment, this speeds up calculating the HMAC.
 Facebook remembers a hash of the ciphertext and the HMAC of the encryption key.
-When Alice reports the attachment, Facebook can check that the decryption key was indeed sent, and that the image decrypt to an abuse image.
+When Alice reports the attachment, Facebook can check that the decryption key was indeed sent, and that the image decrypts to an abuse image.

 ## Flawed deduplication